And he saith unto them, Follow me, and I will make you fishers of men. Matthew 4:19

 For the word of God is quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart.
 Hebrews 4:12

-To do this, obviously, you should know what is in the bible.
-Yet another reason, perhaps the best reason, to live in the word.
-Godly character joined with a command of the scriptures will produce an effective and formidable evangelist.
-How blessed is he who gives God an awesome resource to reach the lost!
+To do this, you should obviously know what is in the Bible.
+Yet another reason, perhaps the best reason, to live in the Word.
+A godly character, combined with a command of the Scriptures, will produce an effective and formidable evangelist.
+How blessed is he who gives God an excellent resource to reach the lost!

-The message is simple and elusively profound.
-I love the “Romans Road to Salvation” from Paul’s masterpiece of the Christian faith to present the salient points of the gospel:
+The message is simple.
+I love the “Romans Road to Salvation” from Paul’s masterpiece of the Christian faith which presents the salient points of the gospel:

 The message is that simple.
-The truth of the gospel is further distilled to its essence in the best know verse in the bible:
+The truth of the gospel is further distilled to its essence in the best-known verse in the bible:

 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 John 3:16

-I think it is important that John 3:16 also be understood in the context of the last verse of the chapter.
+I think it is essential that John 3:16 also be understood in the context of the last verse of the chapter.
 You should know that the choices you make have consequences.

 He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life; but the wrath of God abideth on him.
 John 3:36

 Use scripture to convey the message.
 It is the work of the Holy Spirit that brings salvation, so make the case and then leave it to God.
 The instinct to apply pressure is not beneficial and most often drives people away.
-My feeling is that scriptures applied in the brotherly love of relationship is most effective but pray for opportunity and follow the prodding of the Holy Spirit.
+My feeling is that scriptures applied in the brotherly love of a relationship are most effective, but pray for opportunity and follow the prodding of the Holy Spirit.

 Deliver the Message of Salvation like a Christian.

-Be alert and ready to take advantage of the opportunity to tell people the good news of Jesus Christ.
-When the door is opened (and pray that it is), give that message holding tight to the elements of Christian character.
+Be alert and ready to seize the opportunity to share the good news of Jesus Christ with others.
+When the door is opened (and may it be), convey that message, holding fast to the elements of Christian character.
 This verse in Peter is in response to those who persecute.
-To answer “the reason of the hope that is in you with meekness and fear” is to answer with gentleness and respect.
-If we are to engage those who are hostile with kindness, we should then certainly do the same for those with whom we are at peace.
-When presenting the message, strive to embody and present the fruit of the spirit!
-Read Galatians 5:22 Avoid the attitudes that repel – judgment, condescension, threat, pious superiority, disingenuous, flippant, etc. Know that if you offend them, you will lose them.
-Read I Corinthians 9:19-23 Do not strive to demonstrate your zeal for the faith, do nothing to serve a religious ego.
+To answer “the reason of the hope that is in you with meekness and fear” is to respond with gentleness and respect.
+If we are to engage those who are hostile with kindness, we should certainly do the same for those with whom we are at peace.
+When presenting the message, strive to embody and demonstrate the fruit of the Spirit!
+Galatians 5:22 Avoid the attitudes that repel – judgment, condescension, threat, pious superiority, disingenuous, flippant, etc. Be aware that if you offend them, you will likely lose their trust.
+1st Corinthians 9:19-23 Do not strive to demonstrate your zeal for the faith; do nothing to serve a religious ego.
 Your objective is to say, “come and see”, not “stay away!”
 So, deliver the message in sincere love and hope, and let God do with it what he will.